entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Zhu  *et al*.
 (2009, Character 140), and references therein; Zhu *et al*.
 (2013), Character 144; Giles *et al*.
 (2015), Character 20; Choo *et al*.
 (2017), Character 139; King *et al*.
 (2017), Character 493; Castiello (2018), Character 482; Zhu Y. *et al*.
 (2022), Character 50; Brazeau *et al*.
 (2023), Character 498.

-> - The coding of *Entelognathus primordialis* is changed from unapplicable to 1 based on new data (Cui et al., 2023).
+> - The coding of *Entelognathus primordialis* is changed from - to 1 based on new data (Cui et al., 2023).

 > - Unknown in *Janusiscus schultzei*.
 The scales (GIT 496-8 to 496-16) are found from the same locality and horizon as the skull specimens (GIT 496-6, GIT496-7), but “cannot be definitely associated with cranial material” (Giles  *et al*., 2015).
 Follow this statement, the scale features in *Janusiscus schultzei* are coded ‘unknown’ in all the later data sets.
 GIT 496-8 to 496-16 (http://geokogud.info/git/specimen_image/496/496-8.jpg to http://geokogud.info/git/specimen_image/496/496-16.jpg) show the presence of the peg-and-socket articulation, and the absence of the anterodoral process of the scale.
 This uncertainty also results in the drifting phylogenetic resolution of *Janusiscus schultzei* and could be clarified with the additional findings in the type locality and horizon.

 > - The coding of *Eosteus* is 1, judging from the bulge lining along the adjacent rows of scales.

 50. Anterodorsal process and peg: (0) separated; (1) confluent.